Primal Trek

 4) Li Tieguai (

-李铁拐), known as "Li with the iron crutch", carries a gourd with magic elixir.
-(See Gourd Charms for more information.)
+李 铁拐), known as "Li with the iron crutch", is a crippled beggar who carries a gourd filled with a magic elixir.

-5) He Xiangu (何仙姑) is the only female in the group and usually carries a lotus, peach or fly whisk.
+5) He Xiangu (何仙姑) is the only female in the group and usually carries a kitchen ladle, lotus, peach or fly whisk.
+She is known for her filial devotion, ability to resolve domestic disputes and is seen as the patron of household management.

-7) Cao Guojiu (曹国舅) carries a ruyi sceptre (see entry for ruyi below) or castanets which are two long "clappers".
+7) Cao Guojiu (曹国舅) carries a ruyi sceptre or castanets which are two long "clappers" thought to symbolize the ceremonial tables required for admission to the imperial court.
 How he became an immortal is described in the Ming Dynasty novel "Journey to the West".
-(See Gourd Charms)

-8) Lan Caihe (蓝采和), depicted as either a male or female, usually holds a fruit/flower basket, a bowl or a flute and whose story is also told in "Journey to the West".
+8) Lan Caihe (蓝采和), depicted as a male or female or hermaphrodite, usually holds a fruit/flower basket, a bowl or a flute and whose story is also told in "Journey to the West".

 Eight Treasures

 The "Eight Treasures" (babao 八宝), also known as the "Eight Precious Things" and the "Eight Auspicious Treasures", may consist of eight ordinary symbols, the eight precious organs of the Buddha's body, the eight auspicious signs, or the various emblems of the eight Taoist Immortals.
-The most commonly seen members of the eight treasures include the coin, ruyi sceptre, coral, rhinoceros horn, silver ingot and the flaming pearl.
+The most commonly seen members of the Eight Treasures include the coin, ruyi sceptre, coral, chime stone, lozenge, rhinoceros horn, silver ingot and the flaming pearl.

 Fish

 The Chinese character for fish (yu 鱼) is pronounced the same as the Chinese character for "abundance" or "surplus" (yu 余).
 The fish symbol is, therefore, frequently associated with other symbols and Chinese characters to symbolize the wish for "more" in the sense of "more" good luck, good fortune, long life and children.
-(Please see Ancient Chinese Fish Charms.)
+(Please see images at Ancient Chinese Fish Charms and Chinese Open Work Charms.)

 As an example, to express the wish for "having more happiness year after year" a charm may use the Chinese character 年 (nian) for year, and also include a picture of a fish, a lotus and a magpie.
 The fish (yu 鱼) represents "more" (yu 余).
 The character 莲 for lotus and the character 连 meaning "in succession or one after another", as in expressing year after year, are both pronounced lian.
 The magpie (xi que 喜鹊) is pronounced the same as happiness .
 So the fish, lotus, magpie and the Chinese character 年 (year) together would have the implied meaning of "more" "happiness" "year after year".